Cincinesh/tue/README.md

 quat's are default-constructable, copy-constructable, and copy-assignable.
 Additionally, they can be constructed using any of the following:

-- Individual component values, e.g.:<br/>
+- Individual component values, e.g.: <br/>
   `quat(1, 2, 3, 4)`
-- A vector part and a scalar part, e.g.:<br/>
+- A vector part and a scalar part, e.g.: <br/>
   `quat(vec3(1, 2, 3), 4) == quat(1, 2, 3, 4)`
-- Another quat with a different `component_type` to perform a component-wise explicit conversion, e.g.:<br/>
+- Another quat with a different `component_type` to perform a component-wise explicit conversion, e.g.:

         fquat(dquat(1.1, 2.2, 3.3, 4.4))
             == fquat(float(1.1), float(2.2), float(3.3), float(4.4)); // true